apjone/pyctf-helper/README.md

 # pyctf-helper
-A quick and nast flesk application to help with CTF's
+A quick and nasty flesk application to help with CTF's